 Here are some of the people that may be held liable for your injuries:

 - A property owner who does not take steps to clear the sidewalk in front of their home.
-Property owners have a legal obligation to perform snow removal within a reasonable time after it stops falling.
+Property owners are legally obligated to perform snow removal within a reasonable time after it stops falling.
 They must also clear their walkway of ice, which could include salting the walk in front of their home.

 - A landlord or other property owner who rents out property.
 They are responsible for ice and snow removal in the common areas unless the lease specifically transfers that responsibility to the lessor.

-- The person who controls the property assumes the responsibility of the owner to deal with accumulated ice.
-For example, if the store owner rents the space from the property owner, the store owner would be the one legally responsible for ice conditions.
-Similarly, if one rented a house from the owner, the tenant would be the at-fault party if they do not take reasonable steps to clear an icy sidewalk.
+- The person who controls the property assumes the owner’s responsibility to deal with accumulated ice.
+For example, if the store owner rents the space from the property owner, the owner would be legally responsible for ice conditions.
+Similarly, if one rented a house from the owner, the tenant would be the at-fault party if they did not take reasonable steps to clear an icy sidewalk.

-How an Insurance Company Views Your Slip and Fall Accident
+How an Insurance Company Views Your Slip and Fall on Black Ice Accident

-In general, an insurance company is very skeptical about the average slip and fall accident.
+Generally, an insurance company is skeptical about the average fall on black ice accident.

-Their view is that these are very common accidents, and they take the attitude that the average claimant is not telling the truth unless they can prove otherwise.
+They believe these are prevalent accidents and take the attitude that the average claimant is not telling the truth unless they can prove otherwise.

-They may take a very hard line about your case unless you come with the evidence necessary to prove it.
+They may take a tough line about your case unless you have the evidence to prove it.

 When it comes to compensation, you can expect that the insurance company will also try to minimize what you have gone through.
-They will try to trivialize your fall accident and make it seem as if nothing serious really happened.
+They will try to trivialize your fall on black ice accident and make it seem like nothing serious happened.